 When you look at climbing mountains inevitably you will look to the highest and want to climb it.
 Scafell Pike is that such a mountain in England.
-This route was via the Corridor Route to the summit and back over the boulder field to Great End and then down Grains Gill.
+This route was out from Seathwaite Farm and up to Styhead Tarn and then via the Corridor Route to the summit and back over the boulder field to Great End and down Grains Gill to Seathwaite.
 A fantastic 10 miles!

 |Start – Seathwaite Farm

 |Route – Seathwaite Farm – Stockley Bridge – Styhead Tarn – Corridor Route – Lingmell Col – Scafell Pike – Broad Crag – Great End – Esk Hause – Grains Gill – Stockley Bridge – Seathwaite Farm